 There is also a wider range of shops in London.
 You can get an entire outfit for 20 pounds at a fantastic vintage shop or splurge at one of the top brands in the world in SoHo.

 London airport versus New York airport

-Both London and New York are easy to get to because they are such big hubs for international travel.
+Both London and New York are easy to get to because they are such big cities and hubs for international travel.
 You can easily get anywhere in the world from either city.